High-flying Grizzlies top Magic, 109-97

 "I’ve been working for this," Aldama said.
 "I feel like I’ve earned the spot of getting a shot.
 There’s a lot of good competition.
 I’m just going to keep working until that day, and then for the next game and the next game.
 That’s my goal.
 I’m excited to get to opening night and see the FedExForum rocking and full."

-The Grizzlies continue their preseason slate hosting the Miami Heat on Friday at 7:00pm.
+The Grizzlies continue their preseason slate by hosting the Miami Heat on Friday at 7 p.m.